-Until the deadline period, all tenderers have free access to the tender's administrative documents.
+Until the end of the deadline established, all tenderers have free access to the tender's administrative documents.

 After the contracting authority's decision on the complaint filed, tenderers have three business days to react to such decision, after which a final decision is taken, through a hierarchical appeal.